function-store/TD_ParHoverMIDI_VSN1/README.md

 ## Features

+- **VSN1-Optimized Control**: Designed specifically for VSN1's endless encoders and visual feedback system
 - **Hover-based Parameter Control**: Adjust any parameter by hovering your mouse over it
-- **Multiple Parameter Slots**: Assign parameters to MIDI buttons for instant access and switching
+- **Multiple Parameter Slots**: Assign parameters to VSN1 buttons for instant access and switching
-- **Multiple Banks**: Organize slots into separate banks for expanded parameter control
+- **Multiple Banks**: Organize slots into separate banks using VSN1 buttons for expanded parameter control
-- **MIDI Integration**: Works with endless MIDI encoders in relative mode
-- **Smart Learning System**: Automatically assign MIDI button mappings for step adjustment and main knob MIDI index
+- **Smart Learning System**: Automatically assign VSN1 button mappings for step adjustment and main knob control
-- **Enhanced Parameter Support**: Full support for Numeric, Menu, Toggle, and Pulse parameters (Pulse buttons now support Toggle parameters too)
+- **Enhanced Parameter Support**: Full support for Numeric, Menu, Toggle, and Pulse parameters
-- **Adjustable Precision**: Change adjustment step sizes using MIDI buttons
+- **Adjustable Precision**: Change adjustment step sizes using VSN1 step buttons
-- **Parameter Reset**: Hold button to reset parameters to default values
+- **Parameter Reset**: Hold VSN1 button to reset parameters to default values
-- **Robust Error Handling**: Graceful handling of empty/invalid MIDI configurations
-- **Hardware Support**: Should work with any endless/relative encoder, optimized for [Intech Studio VSN1](https://intech.studio/se/shop/vsn1?sku=grid3-vsn1-r) with specialized support
-- **Real-time Feedback**: Visual feedback on VSN1's built-in screen during parameter adjustments
+- **Real-time VSN1 Feedback**: Full integration with VSN1's built-in screen and LED system
   - **LED Feedback**: Color-coded LEDs showing slot states (dark/dim/bright)
+  - **Screen Display**: Parameter names, values, and bank indicators on VSN1 screen
   - **Visual State Indicators**: Screen outline colors indicate current mode (hover/slot active)
+- **Generic MIDI Compatibility**: Also works with other endless/relative MIDI encoders (without visual feedback)

 ## Hardware Compatibility

-### Supported Controllers
+### Primary Target Hardware
+- **Intech Studio VSN1**: Full native support with optimized mappings, screen updates, and LED feedback

+### Alternative Hardware (Limited Support)
-- **Generic MIDI Controllers**: Compatible with endless encoders in relative mode
+- **Generic MIDI Controllers**: Compatible with endless encoders in relative mode (no visual feedback)
-- **MIDI Button Controllers**: For step size adjustment functionality (optional enhancement)
+- **MIDI Button Controllers**: For step size and bank adjustment functionality
-- **intech.studio VSN1**: Full native support with optimized mappings (endless encoders) and screen update
+> Turn off `VSN1 Support` custom parameter in the TouchDesigner component to avoid issues.

 ### Requirements
 - TouchDesigner (2023.11880+)
-- **MIDI controller with endless relative encoders** (absolute controls will not work)
+- **Intech Studio VSN1** (recommended) or other endless relative MIDI encoder
-- USB or MIDI interface connection
+- USB connection to VSN1 or MIDI interface for other controllers
-- **For VSN1 display updates**:
-  - Install and activate the [websocket package](https://github.com/intechstudio/package-websocket?tab=readme-ov-file#installation)
-  - Grid Editor must be open with exclusive access to port 9834 (no other communication on this port)
+- **For full VSN1 integration**: Grid Editor must be open with exclusive access to port `9642`
-  - Import `TouchDesigner Hover Param Adjustment` from the Grid Editor Link `grid-editor://?config-link=xRPvAgRRc1AobWO2HtY` (paste it into your browser) or look for it in the Cloud

 ## Installation

+### TouchDesigner

-0. Connect your MIDI controller to your system
+1. Connect your MIDI controller to your system
-1. Configure MIDI settings in TouchDesigner (Dialogs -> MIDI Mapper)
+2. Configure MIDI settings in TouchDesigner (Dialogs -> MIDI Mapper)
-2. Download the latest release from the `modules/release/` directory
+3. Download the latest release from the `modules/release/` directory
-3. Drag `HoveredMidiRelative.tox` into your TouchDesigner project
+4. Drag `ParHoverMIDI_VSN1.tox` into your TouchDesigner project
+5. Have Grid Editor open at all times when using Intech hardware (see next section)

+### Intech Studio Grid Editor

+**Install the Grid Package:**
+1. Clone the repository
+2. Run `npm i` in the root folder
+3. Run `npm run build` to build the necessary files
+4. In the Editor at the Package Manager panel, either Approve the package at the top of the list if possible or use the `+ Add external package` button to add the **root** path of the package (for example, `C:\Users\...\package-websocket`)

+**Import the VSN1 Configuration:**
+5. On your VSN1 device, import `TouchDesigner Par Hover Control` from the Grid Editor Link `grid-editor://?config-link=xRPvAgRRc1AobWO2HtYM` (paste it into your browser) or look for it in the **Grid Cloud**
+6. Keep Grid Editor open at all times when using VSN1 (exclusive access to port `9642` required)

 ## Quick Start

-1. **Setup**: Place the HoveredMidiRelative component in your network
+1. **Setup**: Place the `ParHoverMIDI_VSN1.tox` component in your network (suggested at root `/`)
 2. **MIDI Configuration**: Ensure your MIDI controller is recognized by TouchDesigner
 3. **MIDI Setup**: On the component, set your `Device ID` and MIDI `Channel`
 4. **MIDI Mapping**: Map MIDI indices to functions using the custom parameters.
 Use the Sequence parameter +/- buttons to change the number of mapped steps.
+   - **Preset mapping for VSN1**: Pulse the parameter `Use Defaults for VSN1`
    - **Manual**: Type the MIDI note/control indices to the custom parameters
    - **Learning Mode**: Activate the hover-learning function to map controls by turning on `Learn`, hover over an empty mapping and move your MIDI knobs/buttons.
-   - **Preset mapping for VSN1**: Pulse the parameter `Use Defaults for VSN1`
 5. **Modify Step Size**: When using `Learning Mode` the step sizes will be automatically set to 1, 0.1, ...
 6. **Adjust Step Size**: Use assigned MIDI buttons to cycle through different step sizes for fine/coarse control
 7. **Usage**: Hover over any parameter and twist your MIDI controller to adjust that specific parameter's value